Geronimo Surrender Site: History

 In 1876, in Arizona, the U. S. Government ushered in an era of concentrating Native Americans in reservations, which in turn triggered a wave of violence between Indians and white settlers.
 In 1872, the Chiricahua, under the leadership of Cochise, signed a peace treaty with General Otis O. Howard, agreeing to cease hostilities in exchange for the government creating a reservation in southeast Arizona.
 Taza, took over leadership of the Chiricahua in 1874 after Cochise's death.
 Factions among the tribe were split about whether or not to move to the reservation.
 In 1876 Indian agent John P. Clum convinced a portion of the tribe to move to the reservation, but approximately 400 of them refused and fled to the Sierra Madre range in Mexico.
 These were split into three groups, one of which was led by Geronimo.

 In April 1877, Clum surrounded the Apache resistors in New Mexico.
-The Indians, including Geronimo, surrendered and were take to the San Carlos Indian Reservation.
+The Indians, including Geronimo, surrendered and were taken to the San Carlos Indian Reservation.
 However, in September of that year, Victorio led an escape of some 310 Chiricahua from the reservation, and they remained at large for two years.
 The conditions and deprivations on the reservation led to discontent amongst the Indians.
 After the Cibecue Creek Massacre in late summer 1881, the Chiricahua feared reprisals.
 In September of that year, a small group, led by Geronimo, among others, escaped from the reservation, heading down to the Sierra Madre in Mexico.
 A second group, led by Natiotish, also escaped into the Arizona mountains.
 The 6th Cavalry tracked them down and defeated them in the Battle of Big Dry Wash in July 1882.
 The Chiricahua survivors were brought back to the San Carlos Reservation.
 In September 1882, General George Crook was put in charge of military operations in Arizona.
 His first command was to appoint new commanders on the reservation, tasked with improving conditions.